monsoonmaelstrom/book2/book2.md

 “Un-fucking-believable, Hazel!”
 Liam says, but he’s still standing there.

 He hasn’t walked away yet, so I start talking.
 “Everyone wants the impossible from me, and maybe the impossible is the straw that breaks the camel’s back.
-Half the time, I feel like I’m just pretending at being a person.
+I already feel like I’m just pretending at being a person half the time.
 This, all of this, could be what makes it so that I don’t bother pretending at all, so excuse me for wanting a contingency plan!”

 “This isn’t a contingency plan.”

 “It’s the *only* contingency plan,” I say, stepping towards him, but he steps back in retreat.
 “Fine.
 You want to know how I feel?
 I feel defeated because every time I try to explain this part of myself to you, you act like I’m irrational.
-But I’m not.
-This is logical.
-It is a rational decision.”
+But I’m not. *This* is logical.
+It is a *rational* decision.”

 “I asked you to talk to me last night!”